fireproofsocks/pockets/docs/overview.md

 "Charlie"
 ```

-Using a disk-based cache is appropriate when you need your data to persist, just supply a file path as the second argument:
+Using a disk-based cache is appropriate when you need your data to persist.
+Just supply a file path as the second argument to `Pockets.new/3`:

 ```
 iex> Pockets.new(:on_disk, "/tmp/cache.dets")